Tristen Hoge

-Tristen Hoge (born May 23, 1997) is an American football offensive guard who is a free agent.
-He played college football at Brigham Young from 2017 to 2020.
-He previously attended Notre Dame.
+Tristen Hoge (born May 23, 1997) in Pocatello, Idaho is an American former football player.
+He played college football for the BYU Cougars from 2017 to 2020 after transferring from the Notre Dame Fighting Irish.

 High school

 Hoge attended Highland High School where he was a highly-touted offensive lineman and won the Gatorade Player of the Year award twice for Idaho.
 He was ranked as the number one center in the nation.
 Hoge was also named to the 2014 American First-team and played in the 2015 U.S. Army All-American Bowl.

 College career

 Hoge received offers from Stanford, Florida, Penn State, Michigan State, LSU, Boise State and BYU, before committing to Notre Dame.
 He played two years at Notre Dame and was chosen as the 2015 Notre Dame Offensive Scout Team Player of the Year, before playing six games in 2016.

 Hoge transferred to BYU in 2017 and had to sit out the year due to NCAA transfer rules.
 He would go on to play in and start 13 games at right guard, but only managed 5 games in 2019 due to a leg injury.
 Unfortunately, Hoge contracted COVID-19 and pneumonia, limiting him to 8 games in 2020.